Posts

 Image

-3 Sisters Rum Co.
-Strawberry Vanilla Infused Rum Review.
 I received this spirit as a review sample from 3 Sisters Rum, linked here .
 It is important to clarify this did not impact the ratings of this review.
 Three Sisters Rum, is an American craft distillery based in Pennsylvania.
 American rum often flies under the radar, and seeing a small distillery take on the challenge with such confidence is refreshing.
 Their process leans heavily into traditional Caribbean methods, utilizing a copper pot still to capture rich, flavorful profiles.
 The "mash bill" features organic sugar cane with a touch of molasses.
 On top of that their Rums are gluten-free, vegan, and even kosher.
 Personally, I love seeing transparency and their authenticity stands out.
 When Summertime starts to come up, I tend to like sweeter offerings.
-When done right, flavored spirits can be not only a great thing to enjoy but also work great in a cocktail....
+When done right, flavored spirits can be not only a great thing to enjoy but also work great in a cocktail.
+The great thing 3 Sisters Rum is doing a bit different i...

 3 Sisters Rum Co.
 Peach Vanilla Infused Rum Review.